 "What happened?"
 I asked.
 Dima, a neat gray-haired man about my father's age, with the same shrugging Soviet timidity, said, "The landlord raised the rent again, by $1,500.
 I couldn't stay.
 It will be a medical plaza now."

 Book Maze was already flanked by doctors' offices on both sides -- the whole block had become a succession of doctors and dentists and pharmacies and medical suppliers.
 Are we really that sick, I wanted to say, so sick that we can't scoot over for a bookstore?
 In fact, for all the talk of literary Brooklyn, there are virtually no

 bookstores left, general or parochial, below Parkside Avenue.

 Dima told me he would continue to sell Russian books online, at least for now.
-If you live outside of New York City he probably won't deliver them in person, but UPS/FedEx surely will.
-And if it's in Russian and has two covers, chances are Dima has it in stock.
+If you live outside of New York City he probably won't deliver them in person, but one of the major mail carriers surely will.
+And if it's written in Russian, chances are Dima has it in stock.
 If not, he can order it directly from the publisher.

 RIP, Bookmaze.
 Long live Bookmazecity.com!
 Happy Birthday, mom!